 For King and Country

-Due to the Coronavirus 19 epidemic in 2021 and a further lockdown we do not know about any events so far this year, we will keep you posted on any information of events on the "Upcoming Events" page.
+Due to the Coronavirus 19 epidemic in 2021 and a further lockdown we do not know about any events so far this year, we will keep you posted on any information of future events on the "Upcoming Events" page.

 We are a group of people who are interested in history and re-enacting life as it would have been in the 79th Cameron Highlanders Regiment during the Peninsular Wars and up to the Battle of Waterloo in 1815.